Welcome!

 This page is meant to help students and residents alike in their different stages of learning.
 Whether you are interested in OB/GYN and planning on pursuing it, already committed to OB/GYN as a fourth year medical student or resident, or just trying to be successful on your clerkship rotation, there is something for you here!

-If you are a third year medical student doing your clerkship we suggest you start with the How to Be Successful, Shelf Review, and Useful Reading tabs.
+More can be found on the Shelf Review, How to Be Successful, and Useful Reading tabs.
 When it comes time to study for your Shelf exam the Quizzes tab has some helpful review questions.

 About